Programero/java-getting-started/Java Collections Framework/ArrayList/Readme.md

 Each wrapper class(Integer, Double, or Long), String class, and Date class implements an interface called Comparable.
 This interface contains a compareTo(T obj) method which is used by Collections.sort method to sort the Collection.
 This method returns a negative integer, zero, or a positive integer if this object is less than, equal to, or greater than the object passed as an argument.

 ```
 If we use the Collections.sort(List<T> list) method to sort an ArrayList, then the class whose objects are stored in the ArrayList must implement the Comparable interface.
 If the ArrayList stores an Integer, a Long, or a String, then we don’t need to worry as these classes already implement the Comparable interface.
-But if the ArrayList stores a custom class object, then that class must implement the Comparable interface.
+But if the ArrayList stores a custom class object, then that class must implement the Comparable interface and implement compareTo(T t2).

+compareTo method is used in following manner, t1.compareTo(t2) that returns:

+-1 if the t1 should come before t2
+1 if the t2 should come before t1
+0 if the t1 and t2 are equal
 ```

 **Example:**

 Let's say we have an Employee class objects with Name, Age.

-Now if we want to sort the List of Employee class objects by Name using Collections.sort, then our Employee class should implement the Comparable interface and should override the compareTo(T t2) method.
+Now if we want to sort the List of Employee class objects by Age using Collections.sort, then our Employee class should implement the Comparable interface and should override the compareTo(T t2) method.

 Check **ComparableInterfaceDemo.java** file.

+---

+## Understanding Comparator Interface

+One of the major drawbacks of using a Comparable interface is that the comparing logic gets fixed.
+For example, in the previous Employee class, we sorted using age, that depends only on the implementation of the compareTo() method and later we cannot sort using Name.

+The Comparator interface has a method, compare(T o1, T o2), which takes two objects, o1 and o2 as parameters.
+It returns -1 if o1
+< o2, 1 if o1 > o2 and 0 if o1 is equal to o2.

+There are two ways in which Comparator Interface can be used to define sorting sequence:

+- Using List.Sort(Comparator< T > obj)
+- Using Collections.Sort(List< T > list, Comparator< T > obj)

+Example: In CompratorInterfaceDemo, we again use the same Employee Class, but this time we define two different comparators, one to sort with age, other one to sort with name.

+Syntax and Code: **ComparatorInterfaceDemo.java**

+---

+### Also check out the exercise code in **ArrayListExercise.java**